 No one wants to pay more for a loan than they have to.
 If you can only get a loan at a very high rate of interest then maybe the time is not right to borrow.
 Also, if you do decide to go ahead then make sure that you take a loan with a fixed interest rate.
 Current indications are that personal loan rates will rise sometime in 2017.

 The alternative borrowing choices mentioned may be of some help.
 But perhaps a rethink about whether you really need to borrow is a better option.
 Unsecured loans have many benefits especially if the rates are low.
 Paying back high amounts in interest can lead to financial problems.

 In this chapter, Personal Loans Now looked at interest rates for personal loans.
 There is a great deal of competition amongst lenders, but they will only give low rates to the low-risk customers.
 UK Interest rates are at an all time low if you have a good credit score.
 Interest rates may rise soon though.
 We also looked at ways on how to find the best UK interest rates.

-Furthermore, employed and self-employed applicants and age limits affect interest rates on unsecured personal loans.
+Furthermore, employed and self-employed applicants and age limits affect interest rates on unsecured loans.
 Ethical lenders will often refuse your application if they feel you will not be able to repay.
-Next, we looked at other alternatives to the standard personal loans.
+Next, we looked at other alternatives to the standard loans.
 These were credit unions and peer to peer lending.
 Finally, we mentioned the problems that could occur if you borrow money at high rates of interest.